 Melting chocolate is easy to manipulate and create all kinds of fun decorations like the antlers shown above.

 I chose to decorate these Oreo Cookies with only the antlers and the nose.
 I left the back of the Oreo without chocolate too.
 If you want, you can dip the entire cookie into the melted chocolate.
-I was just having a lazy day and I didn’t want to overpower the cookie with all of that chocolate.
-I actually, kind of like the way the bottom half of the cookie shows.
+I was just having a lazy day, and I didn’t want to overpower the cookie with all of that chocolate.
+I actually like the way the bottom half of the cookie shows.

 Here are my top Amazon Picks for these Rudolph Oreo Pops